Dumb00heavycoder/LMS/README.md

 Backend is created with java script.
 Our Data base is created in Mysql (not yet funcitoning with the javascript).
-Everything at the end is assembled on Flask app to run the website open app.py and write python .\app.py in terminal. open the link provided in your browser.
+Everything at the end is assembled on Flask app to run the website open app.py and write "python .\app.py" in terminal. open the link provided in your browser.

 We have much more to implement and add to our website,